codegod100/logseq/pages/flancia social impact.md

 - registered [[501c3]] [[nonprofit]]
-- mission: To provide fiscal services to disadvantaged peoples
+- mission: To provide fiscal services to disadvantaged peoples to ensure their survival
+	- We might want to add something about "thriving" in there h/t [[flancian]]
+- I'm still working on paperwork (as of 2021-10-20)